ADVANTECH-Corp/oe-rpb-manifest/README.md

 oe-rpb-manifest
 =================

-OE RPB Repo manifest repository with Advantech layer
+OE QCOM RPB Repo manifest repository with Advantech layer

 This repository is based on [96boards/oe-rpb-manifest](https://github.com/96boards/oe-rpb-manifest), and add Advantech add-on features.
 For details about original oe-rpb-manifest, you can check the [README](https://github.com/96boards/oe-rpb-manifest/blob/morty/README.md) file.